andrewguy/andrewguy.github.io/_posts/2019-08-29-RStudio-on-Nectar-with-Docker.md

 ### 3.2: Choose a Docker Container

-We now add a Docker container to the environment, which will be running on the host instance we just configured.
+We now add a Docker container to the environment, which will be running on the Docker host we just configured.
 Drag and drop the **Docker Container** app into the space marked **Drop Components here**, and this will open a dialogue box to configure your Docker container.

 ![Docker Container Generation, step 1]({{ site.baseurl }}/images/docker_container_option.png)